lnx-search/datacake/README.md

 core differences:

 - Datacake does not require an extern source or read repair to clear tombstones.
-- A node continuously polls its peers for changes rather than more heavily relying on peers to send updates to the node.
-Peers may still send updates to the node before it gets them via polling, but this is strictly to reduce how long 'eventually' actually is, and to ensure durability across node failures.
 - The underlying CRDTs which are what actually power Datacake are kept purely in memory.
 - Partitioning and sharding is not (currently) supported.